microbiomedata/nmdc_api_utilities/CONTRIBUTING.md

 👍 First of all: Thank you for taking the time to contribute!

 The following is a set of guidelines for contributing to the nmdc_api_utilities repo.
-This guide is aimed primarily at the developers for the notebooks and this repo, although anyone is welcome to contribute.
+This guide is aimed primarily at the developers, although anyone is welcome to contribute.

 Unlike other repos for data exploration, the code in this repo is used by many moving parts in the NMDC stack.
 We strive to hold best and interpretable practices for development, as small changes could impact downstream processes.
 If you want to experiment with large changes we suggest forking or meeting with the maintainers first.